 (b) CONNECTOR : Mount Kilimanjaro is on the Equator.
 Nevertheless, it has a covering of snow

 In (a), the conjunction but is “linking” in two different ways.
-Firstly, it physically joins the two verbs is and has into the same sentence – separate verbs must normally be in separate sentences (see 30.
+Firstly, it physically links the two verbs is and has into the same sentence – separate verbs must normally be in separate sentences (see 30.
 When to Write a Full Stop).
 Secondly but makes a mental link, suggesting that what follows is surprising after the statement before.
-Linguists would call physical joining “syntactic” and the mental kind “semantic”.
+Linguists would call physical linking “syntactic” and the mental kind “semantic”.